Introduction to Tehama

 Why this complexity?
 In short, to separate access control that always belongs to the organization connected to the room, from control over the provisioned services/tools in the room.
 A typical use case is that it allows the service provider organization to control the infrastructure available in the room by paying for it (being the owner) yet still gives full access control to the connected service buyer organization.

 As we mentioned earlier, a room is connected to a network.
-This connection is established by installing a gateway agent on the network being connected to that works in conjunction with a gateway service (and secrets vault) running in the room.
-The "connected" organization has to configure both sides of this by first installing the gateway agent somewhere on their infrastructure and then configuring the rules/services using the user interfaces into the room's firewall rules and secrets vault to configure a list of access rules, passwords, secrets, services, ... .
+For private networks, this connection is established by installing a Tehama Gateway somewhere in the infrastructure of the network being connected to that works in conjunction with a Tehama Gateway Service running in the room.
+(For internet based networks, a Tehama Gateway is not required.)
+The "connected" organization has to configure access to the network using the user interfaces into the room's firewall rules and secrets vault to configure a list of access rules, passwords, secrets, services, ... .
+(Firewalls in private networks must be opened up sufficiently for connectivity to the Tehama Gateway Service to be established.)

 Now that you understand the key concepts, let's Get Started!